 Chèvre is cheese made from goat’s milk.
 It is often used to describe fresh goat cheese (you’ll frequently see this in log form at grocery stores in the States, pictured above), but it comes in all shapes and sizes.
-Fresh Chèvre is bright, tangy, and creamy.
+It’s got a bright, tangy taste and a creamy texture.

-While you can fry goat cheese in other oils, we recommend a neutral oil with a high smoke point.
+While you can fry goat cheese in other oils, I strongly recommend using neutral oil which has a high smoke point.

 How To Make Fried Goat Cheese